-In this week’s Junkyard Tales, it’s Ben Thompson’s birthday, and the clever cat has a surprising wish—he’d like to get closer to the junkyard warden.
+In the Junkyard Tales story, "Connections," it’s Ben Thompson’s birthday, and the clever cat has a surprising wish — he’d like to get closer to the junkyard warden.
 Ben is not allowed to show himself to the warden or to any of the workers, but when the sound of a jingling bell sends both him and the warden on a magical treasure hunt through the junkyard, Ben discovers a connection with the warden that he never would have dreamed possible.

 Tuna cakes are our family’s ordinary-day substitute for fancy crab cakes.
 While I’ve written out a recipe below, I’ll confess that I rarely make them the same way twice.
 A can of tuna and an egg or two are pretty non-negotiable, but you can customize the rest depending on what you can scavenge from your own junkyard…er, refrigerator.